greg-raven/Uncommon-Sense/_posts/2023-07-22-the-best-government.md

 ---
-title: 'Which is the best government?'
+title: "Which is the best government?"
 layout: post
 categories:
 - government